 Compare Savings Accounts in New Zealand

-Find the highest interest rate on your savings, and know which banks require minimum deposits
+Find the highest interest rate for your savings, and know which banks require minimum deposits.

-Regular savers don't get a lot for their money right now, but it's still possible to earn above what major banks offer.
+Regular savers don't get much for their money right now, but it's still possible to earn above what major banks offer.
 We have all the best savings accounts and reveal all you need to know to maximise bonus interest and your overall return.

 Our guide covers: